aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/linear-extrusion/applying-twist/_index.md

 ---
-title: Applying Twist in Linear Extrusion with Aspose.3D for Java
+title: Create Twisted 3D Model – Applying Twist in Linear Extrusion with Aspose.3D for Java
 linktitle: Applying Twist in Linear Extrusion with Aspose.3D for Java
 second_title: Aspose.3D Java API
-description: Learn how to add a twist to your 3D models using Aspose.3D for Java.
-Follow our step-by-step guide for enhanced linear extrusion effects.
+description: Learn how to create twisted 3D model using Aspose.3D for Java with linear extrusion twist and export OBJ file Java.
+Follow our step‑by‑step guide.
 weight: 14
 url: /java/linear-extrusion/applying-twist/
+date: 2025-12-17
 ---

 {{< blocks/products/pf/main-wrap-class >}}